 These are the 3Rs

-Two researchers introduced the concept of 3Rs in the 1950s.
-It is an international shortening that stands for replace, reduce and refine.
-Everyone who uses animals for scientific purposes within EU shall implement the principles of the 3Rs in their work.
+As early as the 1950s, two researchers coined the term 3Rs.
+It is an international abbreviation for Replace, Reduce and Refine.
+Everyone who uses animals for scientific purposes within the EU is required to apply the 3Rs principle in their work.

-The researchers named William Russell and Rex Burch introduced the concept of 3Rs in an article in 1957.
-They proposed that researchers should constantly strive to use as few animals as possible and at the same time reduce suffering and improve animal welfare during experiments.
-The 3Rs for sure contribute to healthy animals and better research.
+The principle of the 3Rs was formulated by the researchers William Russell and Rex Burch in an article published in 1957.
+They argued that researchers should always strive to use as few animals as possible and to improve animal welfare during experiments.
+The starting point was the three Rs: Replace, Reduce and Refine.

 Replace